gzsomm/calculus-and-algebra-problems-with-python/README.md

 # Calculus and algebra in Python - Step by step guide
 <!--endhide-->

-- Complete the problems using calculus, algebra and Python.
+- Complete the problems using calculus algebra and Python.

 ## 🌱 How to start this project